Swallowtail Butterfly (film)

 Swallowtail Butterfly (スワロウテイル, Suwarōteiru) is a 1996 Japanese crime film written, directed and edited by Shunji Iwai, starring Hiroshi Mikami, pop-singer Chara, and Ayumi Ito.

 The film was shot on hand-held cameras using jump cuts and other visual techniques.
 It covers a wide array of themes and genres, from social realism to coming-of-age to crime.
+The film was re-released with a 4K restoration in Japanese theaters on 4 September 2026.

 A theme song for the film under Yen Town Band, titled "Swallowtail Butterfly (Ai no Uta)", topped the Oricon Singles Chart on October 7, 1996.

 Plot

 The film is set in Tokyo at an unspecified point in the near future when the Japanese yen has become the strongest currency in the world.
 This attracts an influx of immigrants, legal and illegal, to work in the city.
 The immigrants give the city the nickname Yen Town (円都, en to).
-The Japanese natives, however, despise the nickname, and in retribution call the immigrants by the homophone Yen Thieves (円盗, en tou), anglicised as "Yentowns" in the film's English subtitles.
+The Japanese natives, however, despise the nickname, and in retribution call the immigrants by the homophone Yen Thieves (円盗, en tou), anglicised as "Yentowns" by the film's English and Japanese-speaking characters.

-The story centers around a sixteen-year-old girl (Ayumi Ito) whose mother has just died.
-The girl is passed on from person to person until she is taken in by a Chinese Yentown prostitute named Glico (Chara), who names her Ageha (Japanese for swallowtail).
-Under Glico's care, Ageha starts a new life.

-The immigrant characters, who speak Japanese, English, Mandarin, or Cantonese, earn their living by committing petty crimes and/or engaging in prostitution.
-Ageha does not participate in many of these activities, but is protected by Glico and the other immigrants, including the Chinese auto mechanic scammer Fei Hong (Hiroshi Mikami), American ex-boxer Arrow (Shiek Mahmud-Bey), and the mysterious broker Ran (Atsuro Watabe).
-The film does not clarify Ageha's full background, though she does tell a man in the film that she is originally from Japan.

-Eventually, due to a sudden twist of fate involving the discovery of a rare cassette tape (containing Frank Sinatra's "My Way") that the mob is after, as well as a counterfeit money scheme strategy, the immigrants are given a chance to realize their various dreams.
-But in doing so, they impair their solidarity, and have to face most of their problems separately.

-The film adopts a free-flowing structure, combining many slice-of-life narrative elements with tense, thriller components spliced in between.
-It covers the journey of Ageha and her other immigrant companions as they bond, try to survive in the cruel underworld that is Yentown, establish their very own music club, revel in fame and money, encounter the mob, and, above all, find a true identity for themselves.